knmoody/Summer-Genomics-Tulane/pyrad_on_cypress.md

 5 files copied at effectively 71.7 MB/s\
 ```

-I'm not sure how long mine took, but at least half an hour I think.
+* I'm not sure how long mine took, but at least half an hour I think.
 Now you are ready to use cypress to dig through this dataset!

+Now, we're ready to run pyrad.

-Now we need to create a new params file
+* First, we need to create a new params file

 ```bash
 module load pyrad
 pyrad -n
 ```

-You should see a new file, params.txt.
+* You should see a new file, params.txt.

 For step 1, demultiplexing, we need to edit this params file to read our fastq file for plate 1 and provide it with a barcodes file.

 ```bash
 ==** parameter inputs for pyRAD version 3.0.66  **======================== affected step ==